Jo Ann Summers, Director

 When a claim reaches DDS, it is assigned to a Disability Examiner (DE).
 Examiners are responsible for obtaining medical and vocational evidence to evaluate the claimant's allegations based on SSA criteria.
 If the medical records provided by the claimant's treating physician are incomplete, the DE may request a consultative examination (CE), at no cost to the claimant.

 DDS has a Medical Unit staffed with medical and psychological consultants who provide expert opinions concerning the claimant's residual functional capacity.
 When all medical and vocational development is complete, a recommended decision is rendered to the Social Security Administration.
 All decisions are subject to review by either our Internal Quality Component (Quality Assurance) or SSA Office of Quality Performance.
 All decisions of DDS may be appealed by contacting the Social Security Administration.

 Impact in Mississippi

-The Mississippi DDS processed 107,022 cases in federal fiscal year 2012.
-The MS DDS is consistently recognized for excellence in public service in the key performance areas measured by SSA: Quality, Timeliness, Productivity, and Cost-effective Decisions.
+The Mississippi DDS adjudicated 86,281 cases for Federal Fiscal Year 2015.
+The MS DDS is consistently recognized for excellence in public service in the key performance areas measured by the Social Security Administration.
+These performance indicators include Quality, Timeliness, Productivity, and Cost-Effective Determinations.